trueos/pcbsd/src-qt5/docs/update.rst

 How PC-BSD® Updating Works
 ---------------------------

 The PC-BSD® update mechanism provides several safeguards to ensure that updating the operating system or its software is a low-risk operation.
-Beginning with version 10.1.1, the following steps occur automatically during an update:
+The following steps occur automatically during an update:

 * The update automatically creates a copy of the current operating system, known as a snapshot or boot environment (BE), and mounts that snapshot in the background.
 All of the updates then occur in the snapshot.
 This means that you can safely continue to use your system while it is updating as no changes are